chwilliamson/Vizregress/readme.md

-#Visual Regression (Vizregress)
+#Visual Regression Testing (Vizregress)
-Spot visual regression in your web application by comparing screenshots against an approved set of screenshots.
+Spot visual regression in your web application by comparing screen-shots against an approved set of screen-shots.

-This is my project where I use TDD (Test Driven Development) to develop units of code and behaviours when writing tests.
+This is my research project where I use TDD (Test Driven Development) to support visual regression testing.
-You'll see that *Vizregress.Tests* performs tests against *Vizregress*.

-I use [SpecFlow](http://www.specflow.org/) as my BDD (Behaviour Driven Development) tool to perform browser based tests.
+I use [SpecFlow](http://www.specflow.org/) as my BDD (Behavior Driven Development) tool to perform browser based tests.
-For me BDD sits strongly within the QA domain and maps nicely when documenting features and scenarios.

 ##About
 ###Background experience
-From experience I have used the Selenium WebDriver to run Chrome and FireFox browser automation tests identifies regression.
+I have used the Selenium WebDriver to run Chrome and FireFox browser automation tests to identify regression.

 The integration tests are executed on Jenkins which we use as our Continuous Delivery platform.
 After successful integration tests a staging release is made which is reviewed by the QA team.